ricoputrap/electrosales-2019/README.md

 4. In what month did Macbook Pro Laptop sell the most?
 5. In which city is Macbook Pro Laptop selling the most?
 6. What products are most often sold together?
+7. Predicting the optimal product stocks for each month or city

 ## Datasets
 [Pandas-Data-Science-Tasks](https://github.com/KeithGalli/Pandas-Data-Science-Tasks) by [Keith Galli](https://github.com/KeithGalli)